UchihaMolsyh/Gemma-Health-Edge-/README.md

 *"Making private, offline health information accessible to everyone."*

-> ⚠️ **Medical Disclaimer:** Gemma Health Edge provides information only — it is not a substitute for professional medical advice.
+> ⚠️ **Disclaimers:** Gemma Health Edge provides health information only — not medical advice.
 Always consult a qualified healthcare professional.
-In an emergency, call your local emergency services immediately.
+In emergencies, call local services immediately.
+This Phone and PC app has a API key powered variation and if you use API key powered variation, it'll be no longer 100% local and private.
+This AI model has low hallucination risk but never zero.
+Don't trust everything this AI model say.
+No matter what, consulting a qualified healthcare professional is better and trustworthy choice.